diesel-rs/diesel/guide_drafts/migration_guide.md

 ### Replacement of `NonAggregate` with `ValidGrouping`
 <a name="2-0-0-upgrade-non-aggregate"></a>

-Diesel does now fully enforce aggregation rules, which required us to change the way we represent aggregation at the type system level.
+Diesel now fully enforces the aggregation rules, which required us to change the way we represent the aggregation at the type system level.
 This is used to provide `group_by` support.
-Diesels aggregation rules match the semantics of PostgreSQL or Mysql with the `ONLY_FULL_GROUP_BY` option enabled.
+Diesel's aggregation rules match the semantics of PostgreSQL or MySQL with the `ONLY_FULL_GROUP_BY` option enabled.

-As part of this change we removed the `NonAggregate` trait in favor of a new more expressive `ValidGrouping` trait.
+As part of this change we removed the `NonAggregate` trait in favor of a new, more expressive `ValidGrouping` trait.
 Existing implementations of `NonAggregate` must be replaced with an equivalent `ValidGrouping` implementation.

 The following change shows how to replace an existing implementation with a strictly equivalent implementation.